boaks/zephyr-coaps-client/README.md

 west init --mr main -m https://github.com/boaks/zephyr-coaps-client.git zephyr-coaps-client
 ```

-from a "Toolchain Manager" installation, fails with an error message, that a workspace already exists.
+from a toolchain-manager-installation, fails with an error message, that a workspace already exists.
-In order to add just this coaps-demo-app and the tinydtls module library to a workspace, open the workspae (for ncs the "ncs" installation folder and change to "v2.0.0" folder there).
+In order to add just this coaps-demo-app and the tinydtls module library to a workspace, open the workspace (for ncs the "ncs" installation folder and change to "v2.0.0" folder there).
 Here you find a ".west" folder, that contains the west-configuration for the workspace.
 Rename that ".west" folder into ".west.org" in order to replace that west-configuration by the one from this example.
 Now execute

 ```sh
 west init --mr main -m https://github.com/boaks/zephyr-coaps-client.git